nyu-pl-fa18/class07/README.md

 ### Type Inference

+COMING SOON

 ### Type equivalence

+COMING SOON

 ### Type compatibility

+COMING SOON

+## Introduction to OCaml

 We will study these concepts in more depth in the context of the OCaml language and later when we revisit Scala as an example of an object-oriented language.

-## Introduction to OCaml

 OCaml belongs to the ML family of languages.
 ML stands for *Meta Language*, which was originally developed by Robin Milner in the early 1970s for writing theorem provers (i.e., programs that can automatically find and check the proofs of mathematical theorems).
-ML took many inspirations from Lisp but introduced several new language features intended to make programming less error prone, in particular a powerful and very well designed static type system.
+ML took many inspirations from Lisp but introduced several new language features intended to make programming less error prone.
+In particular, ML features a powerful and very well designed static type system.

+Specifically, the type systems of ML-style languages provide strong static type checking while eliminating most of the overhead that is normally associated with static type systems.
+In particular, for the most part, the programmer does not need to provide any explicit type annotations.
+Instead, the type checker of the compiler can automatically infer these types by analyzing the syntactic structure of the program.
+To this day, the languages in the ML family occupy a unique sweet spot in the design space of type systems by providing the benefits of static typing while retaining some of the most important benefits of dynamically typed languages.

-Languages that belong to the ML family share the following features:
+More generally, languages that belong to the ML family share the following features:

 * clean syntax (few parenthesis)
 * functions are first-class values